 Click here to access the talking points to discuss with your member of Congress.

-There are ongoing discussions about the future of the employer exclusion of health insurance.
-NAHU opposes any efforts that would eliminate or tax the employer-tax exclusion for health insurance.
+NAHU opposes any efforts that would eliminate or cap the employer-tax exclusion for health insurance.